-Taft is seeking an Intellectual Property (IP) Docket Specialist to join either our Chicago or Indianapolis office.
+Taft is seeking an Intellectual Property ("IP") Docket Specialist to join either our Chicago, Cincinnati, Cleveland, Columbus, Detroit, Indianapolis, or Minneapolis office.

-- Manage all aspects of IP docketing for U.S. and international IP portfolios, with a focus on all matters related to trademarks, patents, and domain names.
+- Coordinate all aspects of IP docketing for U.S. and international IP portfolios with a focus on all matters related to trademarks, patents, and domain names.

 - Prepare and distribute docket reports as requested by attorneys and legal teams to ensure that all deadlines are met.
-Direct contact with internal clients to ensure daily docket deadlines satisfied.
+Maintain direct contact with internal clients to ensure daily docket deadlines are satisfied.